arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 #### Enabling the Module via GPIO

-The module must be enabled, and this can be accomplished either by putting the GPIO 5 (iMX8 Pin 165) manually via the 3.3V line or by command as follows:
+The module must be enabled, and this can be accomplished by putting the GPIO 5 (iMX8 Pin 165) manually via the 3.3V line and additionally securing with a command as follows:

 ```bash
 echo 165 > /sys/class/gpio/export